boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    capabilities, the NF vendor reference designs, as well as service provider or even legal requirements.

 Mapping approaches that rely upon preserving the 5G slice identification in the TN (e.g., {{sec-ip-hof}}) may simplify required operations to map back TN slices to 5G slices.
-However, such considerations are detailed in this document because these are under the responsibility of the 3GPP orchestration domain.
+However, such considerations are not detailed in this document because these are under the responsibility of the 3GPP orchestration domain.

 ## Scalability Implications {#sec-sca-impli}